Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 Arrive During Daytime

-As a solo female traveller, I’m always mindful of the time I arrive in a new destination.
-Arriving in day time usually feels much safer when you have daylight on your side, especially if you need to organise onwards travel to your accommodation when you get there.
+As a solo female traveler, I’m always mindful of the time I arrive in a new destination.
+Arriving in the daytime usually feels much safer when you have daylight on your side, especially if you need to organize onward travel to your accommodation when you get there.

 Another way to stay safe when arriving in a new place is to book a taxi in advance!
 This is easier from airports or anywhere you can be sure of your arrival time – it might be tricky on a long haul bus when you don’t know when you’ll arrive!